 It's an awesome time to be a Star Wars fan.
 When Disney bought out Lucasfilm back in October of 2012, they laid out a plan to expand the world George Lucas created to a degree we've never seen before.
-They may have scrapped all of the Expanded Universe material that accumulated over the years (or at least decreed that it's not official canon), but they're working their tails off to fill in that void with projects like the upcoming Star Wars: Rogue One.
+They may have scrapped all of the Expanded Universe material that accumulated over the years (or at least decreed that it's not official canon), but they're working their tails off to fill in that void with projects like the upcoming Rogue One: A Star Wars Story.

-At this point we already have new novels, an animated television series in Star Wars Rebels, a handful of comic book titles from Marvel, and, of course, J.J.
+At this point, we already have new novels, an animated television series in Star Wars Rebels, a handful of comic book titles from Marvel, and, of course, J.J.
 Abrams' Star Wars: The Force Awakens.
-All of the expanded universe stuff is great, but the movies are what fans really want to see, and in addition to a new trilogy of interconnected Episode movies, we're getting a series of standalone so-called anthology films that examine unexplored areas of the Star Wars saga, illuminating various corners of that far, far away galaxy.
+All of the expanded universe stuff is great, but the movies are what fans really want to see, and in addition to a new trilogy of interconnected saga movies, we're getting a series of standalone, so-called, "anthology" films that examine unexplored areas of the Star Wars saga, illuminating various corners of that far, far away galaxy.

 Within these anthology movies, which have also been called "Star Wars Stories," we'll get to peer into the hidden crevices of this universe we love so much, explore different times and places, and possibly learn about events we've only ever heard about.
-The first of these is Star Wars: Rogue One, and we have a lot of questions.
+The first of these is Rogue One: A Star Wars Story, and we have a lot of questions.
 Who is going to star?
 What will it be about?
 Will we see familiar characters?
 Will this impact/be impacted by the other films?
 Let's take a look at what we know about Rogue One so far.

-These two very different films showcase a varied skillset that should serve Edwards well on Star Wars: Rogue One.
+These two very different films showcase a varied skill set that should serve Edwards well on Rogue One: A Star Wars Story.
 He's shown he can tell a character-driven story, as well as one that relies on action, large-scale special effects, and spectacle - and both of those elements will come in handy in deep space.
 In Monsters, the titular beasts are relegated to the background, adding an extra layer of mood and tone to the story that is really about two people wandering the wilderness.
 This shows that he has the ability to get you emotionally invested in the people onscreen, without relying solely on flash to keep your attention.
-While Star Wars has always been full of eye candy, it's the characters that stick.
+While Star Wars has always been full of eye candy, it's the characters that stick with you.